jerivasuaq/maze_solver/README.md

 ## TODO

-- Find origin and goal func
-- Solve it
+- Create a function to genarate ramdom mazes in txt files

 ## DONE

 - Print it
 - Create the most simple maze
 - Load it from a file
+- Find origin and goal func
+- Solve it